renaissanceperiodization/docs/_diet/1.22-beta/faqs.md

 {:toc}
 </details>

+# Why does the app show calories now?
+I liked it better when it just showed me macros!

+Keep in mind that the app is still primarily a _macro_ planner.
+The benefits of exposing the calorie information are to help you to calibrate more effectively across days and to build up an intuition around calorie needs for various goals.

+At the end of the day, net calories is going to be the chief driver of body morphology changes, and we'd gotten a lot of feedback requesting transparency around calories.

+Indeed, our hope with how we've restructured the app is to further avoid encouraging an unhealthy relationship with food, by allowing for greater flexibility: For example, instead of obsessing over hitting your macros perfectly, you can now more easily flex between macros and still hit your calorie targets.
+Or, for instance, if you know you need the psychological relief of a more relaxed eating day each week (or you know you're going to go out to eat on a particular day), the app can help you to readjust your calorie distribution throughout the week, so that you're still hitting your goals.

+Exposing calories has been a polarizing issue among our users, but we are betting that it will be better for the vast majority in the long-run.
+Unfortunately, when you increase flexibility, the tradeoff is often that you do so at the expense of simplicity.
+We will continue to work on balancing these often-competing interests and make the app as flexible _and_ simple as possible, but even something like creating a different mode in the app that hides calories would be difficult at this stage and is not presently on our roadmap.

+And if you're willing to give the beta a shot, you may get a sense for why it can often actually be simpler in a lot of contexts to see a single calorie number represent levels of nutrients, rather than seeing three macros numbers.

+We hope this doesn't adversely affect your experience, and we're always open to [your feedback](/docs/diet-coach-app/1.22-beta/getting-started/#how-to-provide-feedback)!

 # Why didn't the app program as many meals as I requested?

 For example, you may have asked the app to program 6 meals for you, but it only programmed 5.